bretsw/bretsw-website-build/content/publication/Carpenter_StaudtWillet_Koehler_Greenhalgh_2019.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of Society for Information Technology & Teacher Education (SITE) International Conference 2017*" publication_short = "In *SITE 2017*"
+publication = "In *TechTrends*" publication_short = "In *TechTrends*"

 # Abstract.
-abstract = "Communication in online settings can occur at the same time (synchronously) or at different times (asynchronously).
-A new form of online learning in which teachers communicate both at the same time and at different times is through social media platforms such as Twitter.
-In this descriptive, exploratory study, we set out to explore differences between synchronous and asynchronous interactions through a State Educational Twitter Hashtag (SETH) for educators in Michigan in the United States of America.
-We collected more than 8,000 tweets and coded for whether the tweet was during either part of a once-per-week synchronous “chat” or all other times of the week.
-We compared #miched between the two modes and then determined differences in terms of interactions and sentiment.
-Our analysis is discussed in light of findings from research on synchronous and asynchronous learning."
+abstract = "Twitter and other social media have assumed important places in many educators’ professional lives by hosting spaces where new kinds of collegial interactions can occur.
+However, such spaces can also attract unwelcome Twitter traffic that complicates researchers’ attempts to explore and understand educators’ professional social media experiences.
+In this article, we define various kinds of spam that we have identified in our research on educators’ uses of Twitter.
+After providing an overview of the concept of spam, we evaluate the advantages and disadvantages of different approaches to addressing the presence of spam in educator-focused Twitter spaces.
+Then we suggest practical, holistic metrics that can be employed to help identify spam.
+Through secondary analyses of our past research, we describe the use of such metrics to identify and deal with spam in three specific cases.
+Finally, we discuss implications of spam and these suggested methods for teacher educators, instructional designers and educational technology researchers."

 # Summary.
 An optional shortened abstract.
 summary = ""

 # Digital Object Identifier (DOI)
-doi = ""
+doi = "10.1007/s11528-019-00466-3"

 # Is this a featured publication? (true/false)
-featured = false
+featured = true

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Twitter", "mode", "synchronous", "timing"]
+tags = ["Twitter", "spam", "methods"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.